rodedd/rodedd/README.md

 ## Hey there! 👋

-I'm Eduardo, a web developer.
-I'm currently improving my React skills and learning new things! 🤓
+I'm Eduardo, I work as a software developer.
+I'm currently improving my React skills and learning new things about web development! 🤓
 🇲🇽

 ### Things I code with